doggydoggy0101/leetcode/array/217. Contains Duplicate/README.md

 Given an integer array `nums`, return `true` if any value appears **at least twice** in the array, and return `false` if every element is distinct.

 ### Solution
-By the [previous problem](../1.%20Two%20Sum/), we construct a hashmap to store the `nums` we have seen.
+Similar to [LeetCode 1](../1.%20Two%20Sum/), we construct a hashmap to store the `nums` we have seen.
 Thereby, we only need one for loop.
 Since the average time of accessing a hashmap is constant, the time complexity is $\mathcal{O}(n)$.
 ```python
 def containsDuplicate(nums: List[int]) -> bool:
     map_nums = {}